kanidm/kanidm/book/src/accounts/service_accounts.md

 ### API Tokens with OIDC Token Exchange (RFC 8693)

 Service accounts can exchange their API bearer token for OAuth2/OIDC tokens (access/id/refresh) without user consent or interaction.
+For Basic OAuth2 clients, do not provide the client secret during this flow; the API token is the credential, and sending a secret is rejected.
 Use the token endpoint with the RFC 8693 grant:

 - `grant_type`: `urn:ietf:params:oauth:grant-type:token-exchange`
 - `subject_token`: the service-account API token (as issued by `kanidm service-account api-token generate`)